 In May of this year Springsteen played his first two shows at the HK Areena, the 11,820-capacity home of ice hockey team TPS Turku.
 According to Glenn Radecki on the Backstreets website, configured for a concert, with no seats behind the stage, the arena held less than 10,000, making it the smallest venue of the tour.
 Good Night Good Luck Finland brings us the second of these shows and, as with the simultaneously released Darkness On The Edge Of London Town, we are able to experience a recording of a remarkable performance.

-The concert begins with two songs from the Magic album.
+After a blast of Jimmy Reed’s Big Boss Man (in the version by The Pretty Things) from the PA and a few words from Springsteen in Finnish, the concert begins with two songs from the Magic album.
 Firstly there is a very effective solo acoustic rendition of I’ll Work For Your Love, after which the band joins Springsteen for Long Walk Home, a personal favourite which contains, as Radecki states, “strong performances from Soozie Tyrell and Jake Clemons.”
-Rose considers it, “one of the best songs from Magic,” and contends that it, ”works so well in this live arrangement.”
+Rose considers it, “one of the best songs from Magic,” and contends that it, “works so well in this live arrangement.”
 I’ll Work For Your Love is listed on Brucebase as a tour premiere, which is true in the sense that it makes its first appearance in the body of the show, although it was one of the five songs included in Springsteen’s solo acoustic pre-concert performance in Helsinki in July 2012.

 Hackneyed though it may be in the estimation of some Springsteen fans, traditional crowd-pleaser Out In The Street is delivered here in a brilliantly vivacious version, which effectively complements a vibrant rendition The Ties That Bind, played directly before.
 Atlantic City is played by request in the usual slowed-down full-band arrangement which heavily features Max Weinberg’s drumming.
 The Wrecking Ball is then represented, as has become customary, by the duo of the title song and Death To My Hometown.
 A bouncy Hungry Heart then provides the audience the opportunity to make a vocal contribution.